dawei6875797/about-tensorflow-batchnorm/README.md

 1. pay attention to the 'training' phase or 'test' phase
 2. pay attention to updating the moving averages of mean and var and save them in your mode.

+If you want to use BN in contrib layers, you should read this discussion:https://github.com/tensorflow/tensorflow/issues/4361

 If you choose to use the implementation of BN in https://github.com/tensorflow/models/blob/master/resnet/resnet_model.py,

     def batch_norm(self, name, x):